 Banks, like other financial institutions, are highly regulated industries that must follow compliance regulations and be certain of who they’re doing business with, to avoid facilitating money laundering and other financial crimes.
 Digital onboarding in banking must fulfill know your customer (KYC) processes as part of anti-money laundering (AML) requirements.

 Digital onboarding in banks will therefore necessarily have a fraud detection component.
 A high-assurance digital onboarding process for banks will conduct rigid identity verification procedures as the first step in KYC due diligence.
 This is to ensure that the person claiming an identity really is who they say they are, and the ID is genuine and not tampered with.
 This process can include checking passive device signals, trusted database checks, document verification and biometric verification.
-The database checks also check if this new customer is on any sanctions or watchlists and for adverse media or politically-exposed persons (PEPs) — which is important to manage a bank’s liability and AML compliance.
+The database validation also confirms if the new customer has any adverse media, is sanctioned, or classed as a politically-exposed person (PEP).

 For most customers, the digital onboarding benefits in banking mean they can easily and quickly open an account in the comfort of any location, with simple, seamless procedures to verify their identity and fill in their information.
 And for the bank, that means more customers onboarded faster for lower costs and better fraud protection.